github112017/kubernetes-microservices/README.md

 # kubernetes-microservices
 Microservices running in docker containers that interact on a Kubernetes platform.
-Services are listed in `services/` and a docker image will deploy to docker.io according to each services Dockerfile.
+Services are listed in `services/` and a docker image will deploy to docker.io according to its respective Dockerfile.
 The service template is,

 ```
 service/